Hrithik-Roshan/RestaurantService/README.md

 - MySQL Server (for database)
 - Postman (optional, for testing APIs)
 - Git (to clone the repository)
-- Getting Started
-- Follow these steps to set up and run the project locally.

 ## Steps to Setup and Run locally